zarf-dev/zarf/README.md

 ## Developing

-To contribute to Zarf please see our [Contributor Guide](https://docs.zarf.dev/docs/developer-guide/contributor-guide).
+To contribute, please see our [Contributor Guide](https://docs.zarf.dev/docs/developer-guide/contributor-guide).
 Below is an architectural diagram showing the basics of how Zarf functions which you can read more about [here](https://docs.zarf.dev/docs/developer-guide/nerd-notes).

 ![Architecture Diagram](./docs/architecture.drawio.svg)